 Trend-based shoe brand Billi Bi makes good quality, fashionable shoes and boots for women.
 Their usually a bit more ornate than your typical Danish shoe, and reasonably-priced, so they speak to the not-so-minimalist contingent of Danish fashion.

 Eva Bartels resurrected her family shoe business, and thank goodness she did!
 Her joyful, unexpected shoes are handmade in Italy in a tiny family-run factory.
-She uses deadstock fabric, including some from vintage Italian parasols!
-The production numbers are small, so scoop up the shoes you like before they’re gone!
+She uses deadstock fabric, including some from vintage Italian parasols.
+The production numbers are small, so scoop up the shoes you like before they’re gone.

 From heels to boots, Gardenia is a trusted name in Danish footwear.
 The brand was originally launched in 1941, when founder Herman Gutkin made wooden clogs from a basement in Nørrebro.
 In the 50s, the company began making high heels.
 They became very popular, and all these years later Gardenia is still producing fashionable, well-made footwear.

-These top quality shoes combined Nordic minimalism with Portuguese craftsmanship.
+These top quality shoes combine Nordic minimalism with Portuguese craftsmanship.
 Their shoes are the kind that just get better with age; their boots in particular are made to last a lifetime and mold to the shape of your foot as you wear them.
 In addition to their high-end women’s and men’s collections, they’ve done a collaboration with Ecco on some very sleep, slightly avant garde sneakers and sandals.

 Launched in 1904, Angulus creates shoes for men, women, and children.
 They’re best known for their winter boots, which are ubiquitous on adults and children throughout Denmark during the colder months.
 Their children’s boots are wonderful – hearty footwear that will keep kids warm through the winter and won’t break.